aryavatan/aryavatan.github.io/README.md

 3. Additionally make sure there is a file named `CNAME` in the `docs` folder which contain only one line: `aryavatan.ca`

-4. Make sure there is a '.nojekyll' file in the 'docs' folder
+4. Make sure there is a `.nojekyll` file in the 'docs' folder

 ## Live Site